isomerpages/moe-northshorepri/_departments/CCE/Character and Citizenship Education (CCE).md

 “Be a G.E.M.” is a signature Northshore programme that nurtures a heart to serve in every student—encouraging them to Be Grateful, Show Empathy, and Make a Difference.
 This is brought to life through two key school-wide experiences.
 * Students engage in customized Values-in-Action projects at each level, culminating on Children’s Day.
 By celebrating Children’s Day as a day of giving, students develop a strong sense of empathy.

-* The year also concludes with a time of reflection, where Northshoreans express appreciation to peers, teachers, and family members for gratitude is key to developing a tenacious mindset
+* The year also concludes with a time of reflection, where Northshoreans express appreciation to peers, teachers, and family members for gratitude is key to developing a tenacious mindset.

 ![Checking expiry dates from the Food from the Heart donation drive](/images/2026_CCE_Pic18.jpg)